ARMmbed/BLEIntros/Docs/FOTA/Bootloader.md

 ###Size Limitations

-Please note that we expect to fit the boot loader within 16K of internal flash (at the upper end of the code space); this includes nearly 1K of configuration space (for boot loader settings), so the actual available code size is a little less than 15K.
+We expect to fit the boot loader within 16K of internal flash (at the upper end of the code space).
+This includes nearly 1K of configuration space (for boot loader settings), so the actual available code size is a little less than 15K.

 Depending on your toolchain, it may be a challenge to fit the boot loader within these constraints.
-Doing this with ARM-CC requires the use of the linker feedback files, involving two rounds of compilation in which the first round generates the feedback file.
+Doing this with ARM-CC requires the use of the linker feedback files, involving two rounds of compilation: the first round generates the feedback file for use during the second round.
 Please refer to the command line compiler option called 'feedback' under [infocenter.arm.com](http://infocenter.arm.com/help/index.jsp) or search for "Minimizing code size by eliminating unused functions during compilation" in the context of ARM-CC.

-If you are unable to fit the boot loader within 16K, then increase the value of the constant ``BOOTLOADER_REGION_START``; you'll then also need to make a corresponding change in the boot loader's linker script to place the vector table at the new START address.
+If you are unable to fit the boot loader within 16K, then increase the value of the constant ``BOOTLOADER_REGION_START``.
+If you do this, you'll also need to make a corresponding change in the boot loader's linker script to place the vector table at the new START address.

 ##The UICR

-The UICR is a collection of memory-mapped configuration registers starting from the address ``0x10000000``; they can be programmed like any other part of the internal flash, and determine who gets control when a device starts up: the application or the bootloader.
+The UICR is a collection of memory-mapped configuration registers starting from the address ``0x10000000``.
+They can be programmed like any other part of the internal flash, and they determine who gets control when a device starts up: the application or the boot loader.

-The following snippet within ``bootloader_settings_arm.c`` sets up the update for UICR by setting up the UICR.BOOTADDR to point to the boot loader’s vector table:
+The following snippet within ``bootloader_settings_arm.c`` sets up the update for UICR.
+It does this by setting up the UICR.BOOTADDR to point to the boot loader’s vector table:

 ```cmake
 uint32_t m_uicr_bootloader_start_address